Translating a Website: The Ultimate Guide for Business Owners

-While this can be a helpful starting point, it’s important to note that machine translation – even the most advanced forms of it, which nowadays work with neural networks – is still not as accurate as human translation.
+While this can be a helpful starting point, it’s important to note that machine translation – even the most advanced forms of it, which nowadays work with neural networks – still isn’t as accurate as human translation.

 Raw machine translation can be helpful for low-visibility or non-user-facing pages that don’t need to be perfect as long as they convey the general meaning.
 It’s the case of user-generated content (e.g., comments, forum posts, etc.).

-There are a few, but very important, reasons to keep machine translation out of your process.
-To mention a few, it can’t read into culture cues and often implements a myriad of erroneous translations.
-You might expect the same results from free website translation services.
+Other than that, there are a few, but very important, reasons to keep machine translation out of your process.
+For example, it can’t read into culture cues and often implements a myriad of erroneous translations.

 There’s no denying that machine translation can reduce effort and time investment for rapid output.
 The catch, however, can come in the form of loss of meaning, grammatical errors, poor localisation, and confusing statements.
 This negatively impacts advertising, brand identity, and text meant for engagement.

 Once a consumer encounters these mistakes, their opinion of the company drops significantly.
 Not only does this reduce conversion rates and traffic, but it also benefits your competitors.
 Nothing convinces a buyer to choose another company more than a bad first impression.

 A translation proxy is an automated, web-based solution that translates websites on the fly.
 It works by having users see a translated version of your website in their language as they browse it, while you keep managing and updating just one version of it.